wp-plugins/better-wp-security/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. Visit the Better security menu for checklist and options

-NOTE: It is quite possible (maybe even probable) that something will break due to the complexity of the changes made by this plugin.
+NOTE: It is possible that something will break due to the complexity of the changes made by this plugin.
 That said, under no circumstances do I release this plugin with any warranty, implied or otherwise, and at no time will I take any responsibility for any damage that might arise from the use of this plugin.
 REMEMBER TO ALWAYS BACKUP BEFORE TRYING NEW SOFTWARE!

 == Frequently Asked Questions ==